ithaka/PEP/docs/students.md

 #### Currency
 Once you’ve determined that a work is scholarly, it’s important that you make sure the sources you use are also current and relevant.
 When you assess the currency of a source, you’re asking, “How new is this information?
 Has anything changed since this was published?”

-Here are a few clues that can help you decide whether a source is current.
+Here are a few clues that can help you decide whether a source is current.<br />
 * Publication or revision date: does the source have one?
 If not, you really have no way to tell whether it’s outdated.
-A scholarly source should always include a publication date.
+A scholarly source should always include a publication date.<br />
 * How recent are the publication dates of the works cited in its bibliography?
-If a new article cites only articles from 20 years ago, consider whether it might be omitting more recent sources.
+If a new article cites only articles from 20 years ago, consider whether it might be omitting more recent sources.<br />
 * Has the information been revised, updated, or retracted?
-Is newer information available?
+Is newer information available?<br />
 * Also consider your topic: is information about it still changing or being discovered,such as in the fields of medicine or technology?
 If so, you may want to look for only very current sources.
-On the other hand, if you are writing about an event in ancient history, it may be fine to use older sources.
+On the other hand, if you are writing about an event in ancient history, it may be fine to use older sources.<br />

 #### Relevance
-The question of relevance is one that only you can answer: how useful is a source for your purpose?
+The question of relevance is one that only you can answer: how useful is a source for your purpose?<br />
-* Is it written at an appropriate level?
+* Is it written at an appropriate level?<br />
-* Is it too broad or too specific?
+* Is it too broad or too specific?<br />
-* Does it answer a question or fill a need in your research?
+* Does it answer a question or fill a need in your research?<br />
-* Does it add something new?
+* Does it add something new?<br />

 #### References: Citations
 Check for citations within the text of the article.
 Have the authors backed up their statements with references to other scholarly sources?